mxblr/DeepRLHockey/README.md

 ## Original code
 My implementation heavily leaned on OpenAIs SpinningUp [code](https://github.com/openai/spinningup/blob/master/spinup/algos/tf1/sac/sac.py), which was implemented in Tensorflow V1.
-You can now find it under 'src/v1'.
+You can now find it under 'src/v1'. **I did not test the original code, it is at it was when I wrote it.** I do not think that it will be running out of the box.

 ## Reimplementation
 In 2025 I chose to go with a PyTorch reimplementation, which you can find in `src/v2`.
+Notice, that the details of SAC appear to have changed over time (no specific value function networks, ...), however I chose to go with the original version I implemented during my student times.